It seems that some people think that there was no carbon dioxide in the atmosphere before the Industrial Revolution.

 The level of carbon dioxide in the atmosphere is increasing quickly: it is now 421 ppm (See Module 2707 The "enhanced greenhouse effect").
 This is 50% higher than in 1800, but there are still only 42 carbon dioxide molecules for every 100 000 molecules in the atmosphere.

 Could such small concentrations of carbon dioxide be significant in regard to what happens in our atmosphere?
-See Module 2703 So little CO2!
-Pffft? and Module 2704 Does CO2 affect Earth's energy balance?
+And could an increase in concentration from 27 molecules in every 100 000 to 41 in every 100 000 cause a significant change?
+See Module 2703 So little carbon dioxide!
+Pffft? and Module 2704 Does carbon dioxide affect Earth's energy balance?